Spyderisk/Access-Tool/README.md

 with the history of computing can improve the following, and we would love to hear from you.

-- Microsoft Access is 40 years old, and it is still present in quite a lot of companies around the world.
+- Microsoft Access is more than 30 years old, and it is still present in quite a lot of companies around the world.
 It is (even now) quite a good protoyping tool for form-based GUI applications, which describes most business apps.
-Microsoft have tried to kill the Access product off multiple times but they have giant customers who complain because Access is so built-in to their computing solutions.
-This means that while Access still works, Microsoft have not invested in improving it for years.
+Microsoft have tried to kill the Access product off multiple times, but there are large Microsoft customers who are so dependent on Access applications that they ask for to still be maintained.
+This means that while Access still works, Microsoft have not improved it for many years.

 - Access can work with remote SQL databases (using ODBC), but it is a Windows-only desktop app which is often very memory hungry, has lots of quirks and bugs, and is completely unsuitable for use in the 21st century.
 Even by non-programmers, who are often the people that start writing Access apps which then go on to become vital to an organisation.

 - Microsoft also made Access very hard to migrate away from.
 There is a lot that is not documented.
 The BASIC programming language is VBA, not .NET basic, meaning there are no other implementations of it.
-There is an "Export" feature but it doesn't export everything that makes up an Access application.
+There is an "Export" feature that produces plain text files, but it doesn't export everything that makes up an Access application.

-- An Access application consists of: Forms; Basic code attached to objects on a form such as a button; Basic code in modules available throughout the application;
-database tables stored in the undocumented Jet format; SQL queries that operate on these tables; macros and one or two other things.

 - Many many companies have spent money migrating away from Access applications.
-It is possible, including often just by ignoring the Access app except as a visual prototype.
+One common approach is to ignore the Access app except as a visual prototype.
-There is no automated migration tool or technique that works for everyone, and nothing in open source at all.
+There is no automated migration tool or technique that works for everyone, and nothing at all which is open source.

-- There are good things to say about Access.
-Access code written decades ago still runs just as well today, but most web front-end code in javascript/Node/etc needs to be rewritten every two years.
-From that point of view Access is cheaper and better over the long term.
-Which seems nonsense of course because it is unmaintainable code, but also partly true.
+- There are good things to say about Access applications, starting with longevity.
+Access code written decades ago still runs just as well today, while most web front-end code in javascript/Node/etc needs to be rewritten every 2-3 years.
+Whatever we choose to replace Access with in future, it needs to be designed to last a very long time.